It Takes Two (video game): Development and release

 Like A Way Out, It Takes Two was published under Electronic Arts' EA Originals program.
 The program allowed Hazelight to retain full creative control while receiving most of the game's profit after development cost was recouped.
-EA first announced that it had signed a publishing deal with Hazelight in June 2019.
+EA signed a publishing deal with Hazelight in June 2019.
 The game was officially revealed during EA Play in June 2020.
 EA and Hazelight introduced Friend's Pass for the game, which allows the player who purchased the game to send invitations to their friends who can then play the game for free with the player.
-The game was released for PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X and Series S on March 26, 2021.
-A port by Turn Me Up Games for Nintendo Switch was announced in a Nintendo Direct in September 2022, and was released on 4 November 2022.
+The game was released for PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S on March 26, 2021.
+A port by Turn Me Up Games for the Nintendo Switch was released on 4 November 4, 2022.

-Take-Two trademark complaint
+Trademark complaint

 After the game was released, Hazelight Studios attempted to file a trademark for the name It Takes Two, but Take-Two Interactive filed a trademark complaint, arguing it was too close to their trademark on the words "take" and "two".
 Hazelight abandoned the trademark application of the name, making it difficult for them to engage in certain types of marketing, but the developers said they are "hopeful it will be resolved".

 Reception

+Critical reception

-According to review aggregator website Metacritic, It Takes Two received "generally favorable" reviews.
+It Takes Two received "generally favorable" reviews from critics, according to review aggregator website Metacritic.
 It Takes Two was considered as one of the best games released in 2021 and the best couch co-op game of that year by many fans.

 Sales

-More than 1 million copies were sold a month after the game's launch.
-By June 17, 2021, over 2 million copies were sold.
-By October 2021, 3 million copies were sold.
-By February 2022, 5 million copies were sold.
-As of July 2022, 7 million copies have been sold.
-By February 2023, 10 million units had been sold.
+It Takes Two sold over 1 million units in a month after the game's launch.
+By June 2021, the game had sold over 2 million units and by October, had sold 3 million units.
+By February 2022, it had sold 5 million units and by July, 7 million units were sold.
+By February 2023, over 10 million units were sold.
+By March 2024, over 16 million units have been sold.
+By October, it had sold over 20 million units.

 Accolades

 Adaptations

-In January 2022, it was announced that adaptations in the form of both a feature film and television series were in development from Dimitri M. Johnson's dj2 Entertainment studios.
+As of January 2022, two adaptations, a feature film and a television series, were in development from Dmitri M. Johnson's dj2 Entertainment studios.